 Another example of an educational building designed with biophilic principles in mind is dRMM’s Wintringham Primary Academy — a primary school currently under construction.
 As illustrated in the model exhibited in Forest of Fabrication, the timber-clad school follows ‘Forest School’ design principles with its epicentre designed as a forest-inspired outdoor space.
 The building has a curved and slender timber roof over the structural CLT-built classrooms and features a broad canopy space for outside and informal learning.
 The classroom’s facade is coloured in natural hues inspired by the Cambridgeshire countryside.
 The colour scheme and the use of timber not only improves well-being, but the incorporation of natural elements such as the forest-like garden has a beneficial effect too.

 With these benefits in mind, Forest of Fabrication at the Building Centre offers an opportunity to learn about the application of CLT.
 To view more about the exhibition and the dRMM models on display, click here.

-Elegantly crafted by American Harwood, the exhibition also features a sustainable Tulipwood table which members of the public are welcome to enjoy.
+Elegantly crafted by American Hardwood, the exhibition also features a sustainable Tulipwood table which members of the public are welcome to enjoy.